MiragianCycle/open_stories/Readme.md

 - Avid readers transitioning into writing
 - Fans of fan fiction seeking a space to shape stories without limitations
 - Storytellers working in other disciplines (illustrators, comic book artists, animators, etc.,) seeking inspiration and collaboration
+- Everyone, really.
+Stories and story-telling are deeply engrained into the tapestry of human existence.
+It has always been so - and always will be.
+Even if you've never imagined *writing* or thought yourself as a creative person, there is something here for you.

 ## How to Contribute